AnyRPG/AccountManager/README.md

 Create an SSM parameter with the name `/app/AccountManager/DatabaseConnectionString` and put the database connection string in it

+Create an SSM parameter with the name `/app/AccountManager/BearerKey` and put any secret string in it

 # Application Setup

 To install or run the application, the database must be configured.
 Running the entity framework migration tool as described below will create and configure the database tables.